lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 The use of resumption is optional for the peer, but it is RECOMMENDED whenever a valid rPSK is available.
 On the server side, resumption acceptance is also optional, but it is RECOMMENDED if the rPSK remains valid.
 The server may, however, require a initial handshake by refusing resumption.
 It is further RECOMMENDED to use Network Access Identifiers (NAIs) with the same realm in the identity response during both the full handshake and resumption.
 For example, the NAI @realm can safely be reused since it does not expose information that links a user’s resumption attempt with the original full handshake.

-EAP-EDHOC-PSK also provides a significant improvement over EAP-PSK {{RFC4764}}, which lacks support for ephemeral key exchange, now considered essential for meeting current security requirements.
+EAP-EDHOC-PSK also provides a significant improvement over EAP-PSK {{RFC4764}}, which lacks support for identity protection, cryptographic agility, and ephemeral key exchange, now considered essential for meeting current security requirements.
 Without perfect forward secrecy, compromise of the PSK enables a passive attacker to decrypt both past and future sessions.
-In addition, EAP-EDHOC-PSK addresses another limitation of EAP-PSK: if a server holds multiple PSKs, it must try each candidate until the encrypted PSK identity decrypts successfully.

 # EDHOC-PSK and OSCORE